DarylOkeke/faers-signal-detection/reports/analysis_log.md

   * (IP)Step 5: Build event-level dataset `(PRIMARYID, INGREDIENT, REACTION_PT)` for counting and signal detection.
 * **Reflection:**

-  * Realized my earliest analysis (July 16–25) was based on inflated counts due to duplicates, missing suspect drug filtering, and inclusion of foreign cases.
+  * Earliest analysis was based on inflated counts due to duplicates, missing suspect drug filtering, foreign cases, etc. Didn't think to clean it.
-  * CThe new cleaned, aligned dataset will produce AE rates that are both reproducible and meaningful.
+  * The new, cleaned dataset will produce AE rates that are reproducible

+  * Next up - Finish cleaning data, then will use pandas to analyze it.
+Not yet sure how I want to frame my hypothesis.
+Also I need to document the outputs from my new SQL queries